inteplus/ibus-unikey/docs/build_unikey_in_linux.md

-How to build Ibus-Unikey in GNU/Linux
+How to build IBus-Unikey in GNU/Linux
 =====================================

 # System Requirements
-Currently, only Ubuntu 16.04 is tested to build IBus.
+Currently, only Ubuntu 16.04 is tested to build IBus-Unikey.

 # Dependencies

 IBus-Unikey requires gcc 4.9+ with C++14 support.

-# Ubuntu 16.04 LTS
+## Ubuntu 16.04 LTS

 The following packages are required: